-Michelle I. Gawerc earned her M.A. and Ph.D. in Sociology at Boston College in 2010.
+Michelle I. Gawerc joined Loyola in 2011.
+She earned her Ph.D. in Sociology at Boston College in 2010.
 Prior to her doctoral studies, she pursued and completed an M.S.W. at Boston College and a M.A. in International Peace Studies from the University of Notre Dame.
 Her B.A. was an individually structured major entitled, “Prejudice and Intercultural Communication” from the University of Colorado at Boulder.

-Michelle’s dissertation, a longitudinal study of more than 10 years, focuses on major peace-building initiatives with an educational encounter-based approach in Israel and Palestine, during times of relative peace and times of acute violence (1993-2008).
-She examines how non-governmental peace-building initiatives adapt to radically changing environments, the challenges they face, and why some are able to adapt and survive while others do not.
-Michelle’s study involved fieldwork, participation observation, and interviews with Palestinian and Israeli peace-builders prior to, during, and after the Second Intifada.
-Her revised dissertation will be published as a book this upcoming year.
+This new research project builds from her previous research on peacebuilding organizations in Israel/Palestine.
+This previous research, a longitudinal study of fifteen years (1993-2008), examined how non-governmental peacebuilding initiatives adapt to hostile and unfavorable environments, the challenges they face, and why some are able to adapt and survive while others do not.
+This study involved fieldwork, participation observation, and interviews with Palestinian and Israeli peacebuilders prior to, during, and after the Second Intifada.

-She is a recipient of a number of honors and awards, including a United States-Israel Educational Foundation Fulbright Fellowship, a graduate research Fellowship from Harvard Law School's Program on Negotiation, and a United Nations Memorial Fellowship Award from the American Sociological Association's Peace War and Social conflict Section.
+Michelle is a recipient of a number of honors and awards, including a United States-Israel Educational Foundation Fulbright Fellowship, a Program on Negotiation Graduate Research Fellowship from Harvard Law School, and a United Nations Memorial Fellowship Award from the American Sociological Association's Peace War and Social Conflict Section.